plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

     );
 ```

-The semicolon-and-space delimiter is supplied explicitly instead of using the formatter’s default bullet delimiter.
+The semicolon-and-space delimiter is supplied explicitly instead of using the formatter's default bullet delimiter.

-The developer may supply the selected element’s ID.
+The developer may supply the selected element's ID.
 When it is absent, the registered static updater assigns one of these values:

 ```text
 {containerIdentifier}_{elementIdentifier}_error